yoitsmeivn/Bluum/README.md

 | **Risk & Tailwinds Agent** | Macro risks, regulatory headwinds, growth drivers, sector dynamics |
 | **Buyer Landscape Agent** | Active PE firms and strategic acquirers in the space |

+**Orchestrator:** a lightweight orchestrator agent sits above the five, enriching the raw user query with inferred sector, geography, and deal type before dispatching to each subagent in parallel via `Promise.all`.
+Results are written to Supabase as each agent completes.

 Each agent uses live web search to pull current, real-world data.
 Results render progressively — the tearsheet fills in section by section as each agent completes, so users see value immediately.

 Every tearsheet is saved to the user's personal corpus and explained in plain English with inline jargon definitions — so a first-time independent advisor gets the same clarity as a seasoned analyst.